 Fragment of Chikamatsu manuscript discovered (October 1, 2001)

 A fragment of a draft of a Jōruri play in the hand of Chikamatsu Monzaemon was discovered last year by Kobe Women's University Professor Shinda Jun'ichi among documents owned by a Kansai collector, it was reported today.
 The fragment contains a total of slightly over 60 characters from the play Keisei hangonkō (A Courtesan's Spirit Reflected in the Smoke of Burning Incense), written on a sheet of washi paper 12 centimeters wide and 24 centimeters in length.
 The fragment was found in a type of Edo-period scrapbook used by haijin to collect samples of writing by famous people (harimazechō).
 It is only the second example of a holographic manuscript by Chikamatsu to have been found in the past 100 years.
-Shinda also found (in a Kyoto bookshop) a complete woodblock-printed version of the formerly unattributed Kabuki play Shichidōgaran (The Temple with Seven Halls) with Chikamatsu's name printed next to the title, thus confirming the authorship of a work that had previously only been known by its title.
+Shinda also found (in a Kyoto bookshop) a complete woodblock-printed version of the formerly unattributed Kabuki play Shichidōgaran (The Temple with Seven Halls) with Chikamatsu's name printed next to the title, thus confirming the authorship of a work that had previously been known only by its title.

 29th Izumi Kyōka Prize announced (October 10, 2001)